Some Young Women Are Proudly Going Gray

 At first, she started this for herself more than anyone else.
 Truslow Smith had found her first gray hair at 14 years old, and knew that genetically, she was predisposed to going gray early.
 For many years, though, she diligently dyed her grays away.

-All that changed two years ago, when she ditched the dye, and started Grombre.
+All that changed three years ago, when she ditched the dye, and started Grombre.

 “I was scared to be in my early twenties without the dye I ‘knew’ I needed in order to be accepted,” Truslow Smith shared with Scary Mommy.
 “I knew that if I was going to grow my natural hair out, I needed a substantial resource, something that expressed the vulnerability I felt on the daily, something that was grounded in the realities of the obstacles I knew were ahead, and most of all: something that would encourage me to pursue the crazy path I felt so called to walk.”